HoyeonJeong/colorado-marijuana/README.md

-# Colorado Marijuana Sales Stats
+# Colorado Marijuana and K-12 schools
-Colorado marijuana sales concentration ratio in medical and retail use purpose (year: 2020)
+Colorado is one of the states where cannabis products are sold for the recreational purpose to adults.
+Cannabis proudcts such as marijuana are no allowed for youth to buy.
+Hence, We want to show that how many stores are located nearby K-12 schools in Denver.

 ## Map
-Map will show how much marijuana is sold by 2 categories: Medical Mrijuana sales and Retail Marijuana sales.
-- All sales by county
-- A sales ratio = Sales in County / Sales in Colorado * 100
-- The number of retailers (including medical) by county
-- Simple static map displaying sales ratio with points by the number of sellers
+- Pointing out K-12 schools and marijuana retailers in Denver.

 ## Data source
-- Medical marijuana statistics: <a href="https://cdphe.colorado.gov/medical-marijuana-registry-data" target=blank> data </a>
+- CDPHE CDOE School Locations and District Office Locations in Denver, Colorado: <a href=https://data-cdphe.opendata.arcgis.com/datasets/fec1a4755e7f454389dcd18e183c8e08_0/explore?location=39.008259%2C-105.547550%2C7.97&showTable=true target=blank> data </a>
-- MED Licensed Facilities: <a href="https://sbg.colorado.gov/med-licensed-facilities" target=blank> Stores </a>
+- Top Colorado Marijuana Dispensaries: <a href="https://www.google.com/maps/d/u/0/viewer?msa=0&mid=1H3rvxormCOmA_ugjJyyPvaBdOgY&ll=39.52422004040791%2C-105.8115934453125&z=9" target=blank> KML file </a>